StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 ### Combat Actions
-A character may only make one attack action during his turn and may use reactions that deal damage.
-All characters may do the following:
+You may only attack once during your turn and it does not require you to spend combat dice.
+All characters may spend combat dice to do the following:

-* ⚔ Attack one target and deal damage.
+* ⚔ Add 1 damage to an attack.
 * ⚔ ✧ Perform a called shot.
 * ✧ Move 20 feet.
-* ✧ Use one item.  (even if it is in a container)
 * ✧ Aid an ally in a challenge.
-* ✧ Throwing an item to an ally.
-* ✧ Using an simple item, like a lever.
 * 🛡 Add 1 to your damage reduction to one attack.

 If a character wishes to perform a creative action, use the following guideline: